-Youdao, Inc. (DAO) CEO Feng Zhou on Q3 2020 Results - Earnings Call Transcript

 Operator

+Thank you.
+We will now begin the question-and-answer session.
 [Operator Instructions].
 The first question today comes from Brian Gong with Citigroup.
+Please go ahead.

 Brian Gong